Mini-Ranger 2 USBL

 Engineered for: AUV, Diver, ROV, Towfish, USV, Vessel

-Mini-Ranger 2 is our mid-level USBL target tracking system that’s also able to support data USV harvesting from seabed-deployed instruments or communicating with underwater assets such as AUVs.
+Mini-Ranger 2 is our mid-level USBL target tracking system that’s also able to support data harvesting, using USVs, from seabed-deployed instruments or communicating with underwater assets such as AUVs.

 At a glance